-In a brand new project, I am going to be looking weekly at the complete cinematic, feature-length filmography of a director in the run up to a newly-released piece of work.
+In a brand new project, I am going to be looking weekly at the complete cinematic, feature-length filmography of a director, sometimes in the run up to a newly-released piece of work.

-In the first Filmography project, in advance of his new film Greta to be released in April 2019, I’m looking at celebrated Irish filmmaker Neil Jordan…
+In the first Filmography project, I’m looking at celebrated Irish filmmaker Neil Jordan…

 The debut feature of Neil Jordan belies that of a newcomer to cinema.
 Angel, while rough around the edges, displays a depth and artistry to signal out this filmmaker.